lmfit/lmfit-py/doc/fitting.rst

    :type  fcn_args: tuple
    :param fcn_kws:  dictionary to pass to the residual function as keyword arguments.
    :type  fcn_kws:  dict
-   :param iter_cb:  function to be called at each fit iteration
+   :param iter_cb:  function to be called at each fit iteration.
+See :ref:`fit-itercb-label` for details.
    :type  iter_cb:  callable or ``None``
    :param scale_covar:  flag for automatically scaling covariance matrix and uncertainties to reduced chi-square (``leastsq`` only)
    :type  scale_cover:  bool (default ``True``).